pinterest/ktlint/README.md

 - `experimental:block-comment-initial-star-alignment`: Lines in a block comment which (exclusive the indentation) start with a `*` should have this `*` aligned with the `*` in the opening of the block comment.
 - `experimental:discouraged-comment-location`: Detect discouraged comment locations (no autocorrect)
-- `experimental:enum-entry-name-case`: Enum entry names should be uppercase underscore-separated names
 - `experimental:multiline-if-else`: Braces required for multiline if/else statements
 - `experimental:no-empty-first-line-in-method-block`: No leading empty lines in method blocks
 - `experimental:package-name`: No underscores in package names